Mugeha/mortgagecalculator/README.md

 Here’s a quick walkthrough of how the mortgage calculator works, recorded via Loom:
 👉 [Watch the Loom demo](https://www.loom.com/share/c306ed6c646647a09c52dc2c7405a9e9?sid=664da038-f5c4-48cb-b345-55edf69f7a72)

-(Replace the link above with your actual Loom video link when ready)

 ## 🛠️ Technologies Used
 - **React** (useState, useEffect)
 - **JavaScript (ES6+)**